drandreaskrueger/coinbaseTestbed/bugs/HOST-header_empty.md

 ---

 ## Newsflash: They've fixed it (February 10th)
 Finally - they've done it.
 It needed 7 interactions, and almost 3 weeks.
 Hard to believe.
-They kept on repeating: It has never been / is not an issue / anymore.
-But then they've met me \*g\*:
+They kept on repeating: *This has never been / is not an issue / anymore.*

-If I had not *insisted* -fiercely- *three more times* after my initial submission - **this issue would probably have never been fixed**.
+But then they've met me \*g\*:  If I had not *insisted* -fiercely- *three more times* after my initial submission - **this issue would probably have never been fixed**!

 Not only a strange and difficult-to-find problem - but also a strange company, really.
-And ridiculously penny-pinching: Over 100 mio USD of investors' hopes - but not willing to reward my good work here, not even a bit?
-Is that wise?

-**Opulence degenerates** ...
+And penny-pinching: Over 100 mio USD of investors' hopes - but not willing to reward my good work here, not even a bit?
+Is that wise, rich men? **Opulence degenerates** ...

 But all that is *their* problem.
-Not interested in bullshit.
-My highest goal are well working systems.
+Not interested in BS.
+My highest goal are simply well working systems.
 Read it:

----
 ---